1259iknowthat/CTF-WRITEUPS/WannaGame-Freshman-2022/just_stego.md

 |*|
 ```

-Open it up in `paint.net` software
+Open it up in `paint.net` software, I noticed there were some colors square